 Next, turn the tube of fabric right side out.

-Then cut a second piece of fabric 4″ long by 6″ wide.
+Next on this how to make a knit fabric headband tutorial, you will cut out a second piece of fabric 4″ long by 6″ wide.

 Fold the longer edges under 1/4″ once, then twice, and pin.

-Now fold the smaller fabric piece in half width wise with right sides together.
+Now on this how to make a knit fabric headband tutorial, fold the smaller fabric piece in half width wise with right sides together.
 Sew to form a tube.

 Slide the larger piece of fabric through the tube.